-- Make the Crust: Preheat the oven to 350°F (180°C).
-Lightly grease a 9-inch (23-cm) pie dish with coconut If your dates are firm, soak them in water for 30 to 60 minutes and drain be- fore using.
+- Crust Preheat the oven to 350°F (180°C).
+Lightly grease a 9-in.
+(23-cm) pie dish with coconut.
+If your dates are firm, soak them in water for 30 to 60 min and drain before using.

-- In a food processor, combine the oats, pecans, cinnamon, and salt and process until the mixture has the texture of coarse Add the dates and oil and process again until the mixture comes together.
-It should stick together when pressed with your fingers.
-If it’s dry, add 1 teaspoon (5 mL) water and process again.
+- In a food processor, combine oats, pecans, cinnamon, and salt and process until the mixture has the texture of coarse sand.
+Add the dates and oil and process again until the mixture comes together.
+Mixture should stick together when pressed with your fingers.
+If it’s dry, add 1 tsp (5 mL) water and process again.

-- Make the Filling: Drain and rinse the In a high-speed blender, combine the soaked cashews, pumpkin, maple syrup, oil, vanilla, cinnamon, salt, ginger, and nut- meg and blend on high until completely smooth.
-This can take a few minutes, depending on your blender.
-If your blender needs more liquid to get it going, add 1 tablespoon (15 mL) almond milk (or a bit more) to help it along.
+- Filling Drain and rinse the cashews.
+In a high-speed blender, combine cashews, pumpkin, maple syrup, oil, vanilla, cinnamon, salt, ginger and nutmeg and blend on high until completely smooth.
+(This can take a few minutes, depending on your blender.
+If your blender needs more liquid to get it going, add 1 tbsp (15 mL) almond milk.)

 - Pour the filling into the semi-cooled crust and smooth out the top.

 Carefully cover the dish with foil and place on an even surface in the freezer to chill overnight, or for at least 5 to 6 hrs, until firm.